thegreatsunra/hyper-firenokai/readme.md

 - Removal window and tab borders for a flatter, cleaner look.
 - Addition of further color variations.
-- Addition of a background tab activity indicator (*)
+- Addition of background colors to inactive tabs.
-- Addition of background colors to inactive tabs
+- Addition of dark vibrancy support.

 I've only been tested this theme on macOS Sierra, and I cannot attest to the experience on other platforms.